gusaidler/blog/_posts/2018-08-16-instagram-data-analysis.markdown

 ```
 ![Bar plot]({{ '/assets/images/posts/instagram-data-analysis/commenters_hour_utc_plot_bar.png'|absolute_url}}){: .align-center}

 The thing is, I am actually Brazilian and I know for a fact that most part of my "Instagram audience" is also Brazilian, but the `create_at` field in UTC time.
-So at least for me, the results of the chart above might not be what I am looking for.
+So, at least for me, the results of the chart above might not be what I am looking for.
 Not a problem, as I can easily create a new column in the `df_commenters` DataFrame and store the conversion from UTC to Brazilian time in it:
 ```python
  # Create a column to show when a a comment was created in Brazilian time